slegrand45/shupdofi/README.md

 # Shupdofi

-Shupdofi is an open-source self-hosted web application to manage files and directories.
+Shupdofi is an open-source self-hosted web application designed to manage files and directories.

-With Shupdofi you can define several shared directories with different access rights for groups and users.
+Please visit [slegrand45.github.io/shupdofi](https://slegrand45.github.io/shupdofi/) for more information.